Mehriz

 Mehriz (مهريز) (Note: Also romanized as Mehrīz) is a city in the Central District of Mehriz County, Yazd province, Iran, serving as capital of both the county and the district.
 It lies along the transit highway connecting Bandar Abbas to Tehran, and it marks the beginning of the highway under construction from Mehriz to Neyriz.

 History

 Mehriz, formerly known as Mehrgard, later changed to Mehrjerd and Mehriz, owes its name to the directive of Mehrnegar, the daughter of Anushiravan (Khosrow I), a Sassanian king.
-Situated in the central part of the Yazd province in Iran, Mehriz is renowned for its historical and cultural significance.
-Let’s explore some of its fascinating attractions:
+Situated in the central part of the Yazd province, Mehriz is renowned for its historical and cultural significance.
+Some of its attractions include: